-To The Directors and Shareholders of Isaak Bond Investments, Inc.
+To the Members of Isaak Bond Investments, Inc.

-Opinion on the Financial Statements
+Opinion on the Financial Statement

-We have audited the accompanying statement of financial condition of Isaak Bond Investments, Inc. as of December 31, 2019, the related statements of income and loss, changes in members' equity, and cash flows for the year then ended, and the related notes and schedules (collectively referred to as the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the financial position of Isaak Bond Investments, Inc. as of December 31, 2019, and the results of its operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statement of financial condition of Isaak Bond Investments, Inc. as of December 31, 2020, and the related notes (collectively referred to as the "financial statement").
+In our opinion, the statement of financial condition presents fairly, in all material respects, the financial position of Isaak Bond Investments, Inc. as of December 31, 2020 in conformity with accounting principles generally accepted in the United States of America.